Start building Flutter iOS apps on macOS

 Operating system

-Some Flutter components require the Rosetta 2 translation process on Macs running Apple silicon.
-To run all Flutter components on Apple silicon, install Rosetta 2.
+Some Flutter components require the Rosetta 2 translation process.
+If you're developing on an Apple Silicon (ARM) Mac, install Rosetta 2:

 sudo softwareupdate --install-rosetta --agree-to-license